mbabynames search ✿

 Rosalind Elizabeth

-Rosalind, meaning "noble and strong", pairs with Elizabeth, meaning "pledged to God".
+Rosalind, meaning "tender horse", pairs with Elizabeth, meaning "pledged to God".
 The meanings point in complementary directions.
 The longer Elizabeth (4 syllables) builds on the shorter Rosalind, giving the name forward momentum.

 Rosalind Rose